Stair step cracks on walls are a common sign of foundation problems caused by settlement and soil issues.

 When a foundation is dug out and poured, the removed soil is replaced as backfill.
 Unfortunately, this process can weaken the soil around the foundation and eventually lead to problems.
 For many homeowners, this is an unknown source of trouble.
 At Ohio Basement Authority, we can identify soil issues around your home and prevent them from causing further issues with your foundation.

 Click below to learn more about our foundation repair services.
-We offer free estimates on all our work in Columbus, Springfield, Mansfield and throughout the surrounding areas.
+We offer free estimates on all our work in Columbus, Cincinnnati, Dayton, Springfield, Mansfield and throughout southern Ohio.

 Understanding foundation soils is the key to understanding foundation repair problems.
 The type of soil your home sits on plays a huge role in the risk of foundation damage you have.
 Sand and sandy loam soils allow water to pass through, making them more stable and less likely to expand and cause foundation problems.
 On the other hand, clay soils absorb water, expand, and put pressure on the foundation.
 This pressure can lead to floor cracks, wall cracks, and other foundation problems.